QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 * **Involves**: PO, SM, Dev. team, the client/users
 * **Duration**: up to 4 hours/4 weeks

-At the end, you must **demonstrate** to the client (and your team sometimes) **what you did**, the items you completed (also talk about what you planed, but didn't made).
+At the end, you must **demonstrate** to the client (and your team sometimes) **what you did**, the items you completed (also talk about what you planned, but didn't made).
 Take note of what the client wants to **review** in **the product backlog**.

 Each developer may **demonstrate** what they did (and why?), but do not make it too long, like 5 minutes per person.
 Do not forget to talk about **key metrics**: you are making a software/website/... for customers, check that it is usable/...

-> Some organizations are making weekly demo with the team, so that everyone know what the others are doing, understand a bit more what they need to do, and keep track of what the client wants.
+> Some organizations are making weekly demo with the team, so that everyone knows what the others are doing, understand a bit more what they need to do, and keep track of what the client wants.

 <hr class="sl">